jerolimov/linux/us-german-keyboard/README.md

 # Extend US Keyboard layout with German umlauts

-A set of `xmodmap` commands / configurations to enable German umlauts on a US keyboard.
+`xmodmap` configuration file which enable German umlauts on a US keyboard.

-Tested on Fedora with an Logitech and Lenovo keyboard.
+Tested on Fedora 32 with "English (US)" keyboard layout in the Gnome settings (and an attached US keyboard layout).

 | Key   | with Alt Gr |
 | ----- | ----------- |